Java: Float Vs Double | What’s the Difference?

 Explanation Of The Code:

-1. Inside the program, two double values are added using one variable.
-And the result will be printed.
+• Inside the program, two double numbers are added using one variable.

 Output:

-Java Float Vs Double Difference For Holding Default Data Type Condition:
+3. Difference In Holding Default Data Type Java Condition:

 Among Float and double variables, the double is recognized as the default data type inside of the Java program.
 That means any floating point value will automatically be recognized as the double data type in the Java program.